Sundeep Vira

 -

-In 2009, Vira decided to take early retirement and move to Singapore to be closer to his family in India.
+Vira decided to take early retirement and move to Singapore to be closer to his family in India and start his own philanthropic endeavors.
 While working for Oclaner Asset Management, he became involved social entrepreneurship and began to read the Bible.
 “I started working in social entrepreneurship endeavors in Cambodia, Vietnam, India and Nepal.”

-In 2014, he moved back to Chicago and became more deeply involved with social entrepreneurship, including co-founding SAFEBillion, a collaborative mission designed to realize the potential of community-based technology solutions towards contaminated drinking water.
-He also coaches an MBA class in social entrepreneurship at the Booth School of Business.
+Later, he moved back to Chicago and became more deeply involved with social entrepreneurship, including co-founding SAFEBillion, a collaborative mission designed to realize the potential of community-based technology solutions towards contaminated drinking water.
+He also coached MBA classes in social entrepreneurship at the Booth School of Business for four years.
+He now serves on Morgan Stanley’s Global Impact Funding Trust board as Treasurer and member of the executive committee.

-Vira also currently serves as a consultant with The Academy Group, a non-profit educational organization that works to build a national pipeline of young leaders from underserved communities.
+Vira continues to support The Academy Group, a non-profit educational organization that works to build a national pipeline of young leaders from underserved communities, where he previously served as COO.

 He hopes to make an impact at Trinity by getting students to change their thinking, beliefs, and behaviors.
 “One former student of mine decided to pursue his passion and start his own financial company, and has also taken my course material to teach others.
 I’m excited for him and to see him make further impact to the Chicago community where he lives.”